 Please note, based on business levels, the kitchen may close early.
 If you're planning to stop in for a bite later in the evening, you may want to call first!

 11:00 AM - 12:00 AM

 Monday to Friday 4.30 PM - 6.00 PM

 We have two beautiful pool tables situated in our Long Room Mezzanine area. $10 per hour

 Sorry we don't take reservations - we operate on a first-come-first-served basis.
-However, if you have a big group please feel free to call us and, if it is during a quiet period, we maybe able to make an exception.
+However, if you have a big group please feel free to call us (or email firstname.lastname@example.org) and, if it is during a quiet period, we will try to make an exception.